Gintama477/notabl/docs/REVIEW-DATA-PROVIDERS.md

 # Review Data Sources (point 19)

+Notabl analyzes three kinds of review data today: the bundled demo dataset, reviews manually imported by hand, and — as of August 2026 — real Google reviews pulled via a third-party data provider (Outscraper).
+That third kind is a deliberate, temporary, risk-accepted exception to the original hard rule below, made knowingly by the business owner.
+Read this whole section before touching `lib/reviews/outscraperProvider.ts`.

+## The original rule, and the exception to it

-Notabl currently analyzes exactly two kinds of review data: the bundled demo dataset, and reviews manually imported by hand.
-There is no live connector to Google, Yelp, Facebook, Healthgrades, or any other review platform, and none will be added by scraping — only through an authorized API or a licensed data provider.
-This is a hard constraint, not a prioritization choice; see the Terms of Service ("Acceptable Use") and `docs/SECURITY-AUDIT.md` ("Confirmed: no unauthorized scraping anywhere").
+The original constraint was: no live connector added by scraping — only through an authorized API or a licensed data provider — see the Terms of Service ("Acceptable Use") and `docs/SECURITY-AUDIT.md` ("Confirmed: no unauthorized scraping anywhere").
+That rule still stands as the target state.

+The exception: while the official Google Business Profile API application is pending (see the "Google Business Profile API" section of `docs/CREDENTIALS-NEEDED.md` for why that's slow — a 60+ day account-tenure prerequisite plus a multi-week manual review), Notabl is temporarily importing real reviews via Outscraper, a third-party provider that collects public Google Maps data rather than using Google's own licensed API.
+This is legally murkier than the rest of this product's data
+sourcing: Google actively sued a comparable provider (SerpApi) in December 2025 over this exact practice, under DMCA anti-circumvention claims — see the research trail in the chat history around August 2026 for the specific findings.
+The business owner was shown this finding directly and chose to accept the risk short-term, specifically to have real data for early pilot customers, with an explicit plan to move to the properly licensed Google Business Profile API (or Yelp's paid, fully-licensed API) once either is in reach.
+This was not an oversight — flag it prominently if asked to review this codebase for compliance, and don't quietly "fix" it by ripping it out without checking with the business owner first, since it's a live, load-bearing part of getting real customers today.

+**If you're reading this months later and revenue now supports the official APIs: retire `lib/reviews/outscraperProvider.ts`, swap the registration in `lib/reviews/provider.ts`'s `getReviewDataProvider()` for a real `GoogleBusinessProfileProvider` (or a Yelp equivalent), and delete this whole "exception" section — nothing downstream needs to change, since both implement the same `ReviewDataProvider` interface.**

 ## The abstraction